|About DHS||Aging||Partners & Providers||Children||Disabilities||Economic Supports||Health Care||Publications||Licensing|

 Child Support – Closing a Case

 Child support cases do not automatically close when a child turns 18 or emancipates.
-Federal law allows the child support agency to close a child support case under certain conditions.
-In general, child support agencies close cases when:
+Federal law allows the child support office to close a case under certain conditions.
+In general, cases are closed when all of the following are true:

-If your children do not receive public assistance, you can ask the agency to close your case by:
+If your children do not currently receive public assistance, you can ask the agency to close your case by either:

-The child support agency will no longer collect support or provide any services, including income withholding.
+The child support office will no longer collect support or provide any services, including income withholding.
 If you close your case: